At this time, to add a custom domain to your environment you will need to contact firstname.lastname@example.org.

 TXT records and a

 CNAME.
-They will look something like the below.
+They will look something like the ones below.

 At your DNS host, you create all three records.
-After you do so it should take a few minutes for your production Zup to start responding to traffic on your custom domain.
-By default, you can also use the url on
+Cloudflare will then query your domain periodically until it can verify everything.
+If everything is configured correctly, it should take a few minutes for your production Zup to start responding to traffic on your custom domain.
+On the other hand, if a misconfiguration (typo) occurs and you need to make changes, Cloudflare could take up to 4 hours to retry the verification.
+Please be patient if this happens.

 zuploapp.com although, if you prefer that to be removed contact support and we can disable it for you.